-Just 15 minutes from the chaos of downtown Vancouver we arrive at the foot of Stanley Park, a location so heralded that TripAdvisor named it the world’s best park based on visitor reviews.
+Just 15 minutes from the chaos of downtown Vancouver we arrive at the entrance of a location so heralded that TripAdvisor named it the world’s best park based on visitor reviews.

 But this park wasn’t carved out by some landscape architect or urban planner.